JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 POLKAFEST TICKETS ON SALE NOW

-Tickets are now on sale for a unique celebration in Freeport.
+Tickets are on sale for a unique celebration in Freeport.

-The Lincoln-Douglas Society is hosting Polkafest on April 25th from 4 to 6 p.m. at the Masonic Temple, celebrating National Pretzel Weekend.
+The Lincoln-Douglas Society is hosting Polkafest on April 25 from 4 to 6 p.m. at the Masonic Temple, celebrating National Pretzel Weekend.

-The event will feature live music from the Zwiefel Brothers, along with food, drinks, and plenty of polka.
-Local favorites including The Traveling Chefs, Lena Brewing Company, and Freeport Pretzel Company will be on hand.
+The event will feature live music from the Zwiefel Brothers, along with food, drinks and plenty of polka.
+Local favorites, including The Traveling Chefs, Lena Brewing Company and Freeport Pretzel Company, will be on hand.

 There will also be a silent auction with a variety of items.

-Tickets can be purchased at 9 East Coffee, the Greater Freeport Partnership, at the door, or online, by following this link: https://www.eventbrite.com/e/pretzel-city-polka-fest-tickets-1983087034704
+can be purchased at 9 East Coffee, the Greater Freeport Partnership, at the door or online: https://www.eventbrite.com/e/pretzel-city-polka-fest-tickets-1983087034704

 IN CLOSING…

-We’d like to thank our community liaisons and reporters for providing pivotal content for our program, our partners at WNIJ in DeKalb for helping to share Freepod to a larger community, and the Mass Communication department at Highland Community College for producing this podcast.
+We’d like to thank our community liaisons and reporters for providing pivotal content, our partners at WNIJ in DeKalb for helping share Freepod with a larger audience, and the Mass Communication Department at Highland Community College for producing this podcast.

-As always, please like us on Facebook, subscribe on the podcast platform of your choice, and share with your friends.
-If you’d like to make a tax-deductible contribution to support local news content, please visit our website at www.freepod.org.
+As always, please like us on Facebook, subscribe on your preferred podcast platform, and share with friends.
+To make a tax-deductible contribution supporting local news content, please visit www.freepod.org.

 This has been Freepod.
 Thank you for listening.